 Eminonu tram stop to Eminonu open-air bus station.
 Spice bazaar is nearby.

-20 minutes from Eminonu, about the 10th stop, look out for Teleferik bus stop on your right to get down.
+About 20 minutes from Eminonu, about the 13th stop, look out for Teleferik bus stop on your right to get down.

 The cable car station to Pierre Loti is across from the bus stop.
 You can also chose to walk up.

 The cable car has only two cabins each direction that sits 6 to 8 persons each.
 If you are unfortunate to be stuck in a queue, I foresee it could take you a while for your turn.

 Cable car on it’s way up.
 Or is it going down ?

 The cable car station below.
 Count the number of tourist buses below.
 No prizes given.

 View towards Halic bridge from Pierre Loti.